Git Fetch vs Git Pull: What Is the Difference?

 | Downloads changes | Yes | Yes |

-| Applies changes | No | Yes |
+| Applies changes to working directory | No | Yes |

-| Control over merge | High | Low |
+| Control over integration | High (you choose when and how to merge) | Low (merge happens immediately) |

-| Risk of conflicts | Low | Higher |
+| Risk of unexpected conflicts | Low (you can review before merging) | Higher (conflicts appear during the pull) |

-| Best for | Reviewing updates | Quick synchronization |
+| Best for | Reviewing updates, complex projects, careful workflows | Quick synchronization, simple branches, personal projects |

 Safe Workflow Using Fetch

-# Step 1: Fetch updates
+# Step 1: Fetch updates from remote

 git fetch origin

-# Step 2: Review changes
+# Step 2: Inspect what has changed

-git log origin/main
+git log main..origin/main --oneline

-# Step 3: Merge updates
+# Step 3: Merge updates when ready

 git merge origin/main